mbt925/mbt925.github.io/content/projects/multi_tap_wear_keyboard.md

 MultiTap Wear Keyboard brings the good old T9 keyboard to Wear OS smartwatches.
 It supports both multi-tapping and long-pressing keys.

-Currently supported languages/keyboards are as follows:
+Currently, the supported languages/keyboards are as follows:
 - English
 - Persian
 - Swedish